-It is important that students attend school regularly in order to make the most of the learning opportunities provided by Cathedral Academy.
+It is important that students attend school regularly in order to make the most of the learning opportunities provided by Trinity Academy Cathedral.
 Regular attendance helps to form good habits which prepares students for the world of work.
 It has also been proven that poor school attendance and academic underachievement are linked.
 Parents/carers have a vital role to play in promoting good attitudes towards attendance.

 To report an absence:

 Please contact us as early as possible on the first day of your child’s absence from school, and again on any subsequent days.
 In order to safeguard your child, we need parental confirmation for every day of absence.

 If we do not receive notification of your child’s absence from school, an automated system (Truancy Call) will contact you throughout the day.